 But before we begin, let me show you how this all looked before and what parts of mine they discarded after.
 You don't really see these things when you are waiting in the waiting area while they work on your car.
 Below you can see the before and after pictures of the intake system.
 If you scroll further down the post you will also see the broken radiator pipe and the custom black housing they made and fit into the car to accommodate the BMC cone filter.

-So I was driving my car one day through Randburg when suddenly I heard a noise coming from my car.
+So, I was driving my car one day through Randburg when suddenly I heard a noise coming from my car.
 So, I decided to visit Powerflow Randburg because they were right across the road from the garage I decided to stop at to see what was wrong with my car.
-That would be in Republic Road close to Brightwater Commons.
-I was on the way to Paulshof where I stay when this all started.
+That would be in Republic Road close to Brightwater Commons aka Ferndale On Republic.
+I was on the way to Paulshof where I use to stay when this all started.

 I go inside to be met by two guys, Ashan and Sanjeev.
 They jacked the car up to find that my exhaust system was a bit loose and vibrating and it seems one of the rubbers of the exhaust mounting bars tore off and was gone and was causing the metal rattle I was hearing.

-Then, these guys, after locking up the shop at around 5pm for that day while still working on my car, had friends come over who then brought in beers for everyone to have.
-I of course, did not have one.
+Then, these guys, after locking up the shop at around 5pm for that day, while still working on my car, had friends come over who then brought in beers for everyone to have.
+I was also offered one but I of course, did not have one.
 I had to still drive home.

 On my way home that evening, I could still hear this rattling noise.
-I couldn’t understand so guess what I did?
+I couldn’t understand what it was so, guess what I did?
 I went back to Powerflow Randburg the next day!
 Want to guess what I found?

 They left pieces of flat bar that was spot welded under the car and against the new custom exhaust system they built.
 I saw this when they jacked the car up again to check.
 They then removed these pieces and at the same time upsold me on an intake system.
 Did I mention they could help me straight away?